Beckn-One/DEG/outputs/examples/p2p_trading/README.md

 ## Overview

-This directory contains complete JSON message examples for P2P energy trading use cases using the new `EnergyContractP2PTrade` pattern.
-These examples demonstrate how the refactored contract-based architecture works in practice, with computational contracts that define roles (SELLER, BUYER, GRID_OPERATOR), revenue flows, and trade capacity management.
+This directory contains complete JSON message examples for **fixed price P2P energy trading** use cases using the new `EnergyContractP2PTrade` pattern.
+These examples demonstrate the **Fixed Price Mode** with SELLER + BUYER roles and fixed `pricePerKWh`.

+**Note**: For market-based trading with offer curves and market clearing, see `../p2p_trading_market_based/` directory.

 ---